c19witness/uk-covid19-inquiry/2023-10-30_module-2/1_Mr_Martin_Reynolds.rst

 Page 53, Simon Case responds, if you could scroll in a little bit further, please:

-"At every stage of masks we in the United Kingdom have been slow ..."
+"At every stage of :outline:`masks` we in the United Kingdom have been slow ..."

 And I think we may have -- I'm afraid I can't read that.
 Thank you.

-A long message about masks.
+A long message about :outline:`masks`.

 Then if you could scroll back out, please, I think at the bottom of the page -- yes, that's the one: